 Choreography and scenography: Petter Jacobsson and Thomas Caley

 Lights: Eric Wurtz

-Costumes: Petter Jacobsson and Thomas Caley with the costume department of the CCN – Ballet de Lorraine
+Costumes: Petter Jacobsson and Thomas Caley with the Atelier costume of the CCN – Ballet de Lorraine

 Petter Jacobsson and Thomas Caley

 Born in Stockholm, Petter Jacobsson started his studies in dance at the age of three and was further educated at the Royal Swedish Ballet School, he later graduated from the Vaganova Academy in St.Petersburg in 1982.